The Stand: Television

 A film adaptation of The Stand was in development hell for over 10 years.
 During the 1980s, Stephen King had planned a theatrical film, with George A. Romero directing and himself writing, not trusting anybody else with the project.
-In the 1995 Complete and Uncut edition of the book, King admitted he had in mind a few fan castings for his characters, those being Robert Duvall as Randall Flagg, and Marshall Crenshaw as Larry Underwood.
-However, writing a workable screenplay proved difficult, due to the novel's length.
+In the 1990 Complete and Uncut edition of the book, King admitted he had in mind a few fan castings for his characters, those being Robert Duvall as Randall Flagg and Marshall Crenshaw as Larry Underwood.
+Writing a workable screenplay proved difficult, due to the novel's length.
 King talked about adapting it for television, but was informed that the television networks did not "want to see the end of the world, particularly in prime time."
 Eventually King allowed screenwriter Rospo Pallenberg, who was a fan of The Stand, to write his own adaptation of the novel.
-Pallenberg's script would clock the film in at close to three hours, while still staying true to the novel.
-Everyone liked the script; however, just as it was about to finally come together, Warner Bros. backed out of the project.
+Pallenberg's script was for an approximately three hour film which King felt was true to the novel.
+After the script was written, Warner Bros. backed out of the project.
+ABC eventually offered Stephen King the chance to make The Stand into an eight-hour miniseries.
+King wrote a new screenplay, omitting some parts for television broadcast.
+The miniseries, directed by Mick Garris, was broadcast in 1994.